vrar-lab/XRMUSE/README.md

 1. Open the example scene / `<UnityProject>` / `Assets` / `XR_MUSE.ExampleScene` / `Example Scene` / `Quest Scene`.

 1. In `Build Settings`, switch the target platform to Android.
 Build the scene into a .apk file and install it onto the headsets.
-Then launch the application on the headsets to initialize the application's internal storage.
+Then, launch the application on the headsets to initialize the application's internal storage.

 1. Quit the application.
-Copy eveything under / `<UnityProject>` / `Assets` / `Example Configuration Files~` / `User 1` into one headset at / `<HeadsetInternalStorage>` / `Android` / `data` / `<CompanyName>.<ProductName>` / `files`.
+Copy everything under / `<UnityProject>` / `Assets` / `Example Configuration Files~` / `User 1` into one headset at / `<HeadsetInternalStorage>` / `Android` / `data` / `<CompanyName>.<ProductName>` / `files`.
 Then copy everything under / `<UnityProject>` / `Assets` / `Example Configuration Files~` / `User 2` into the other headset at the same path.

 1. Launch the application on both headsets and follow the in-app instructions.
-The spatial calibration for the Quest version differs from the one above for Vive XR Elite.
+The spatial calibration for the Quest version differs from the one above for the Vive XR Elite.
 The anchor needs to be manually moved to the table's center using controllers.

 | Control | Action |
 | --- | --- |